 Faced with hundreds of pending lawsuits, Johnson & Johnson and the FDA are to blame in missing warning labels and failing in their ability to protect citizens from the harsh side effects including gynecomastia.

 People who have been harmed as a result of using Risperdal need to stand up for their legal rights.
 However, that’s easier said than done when dealing with a multi-billion-dollar corporation.
 Consumers need to level the playing field by obtaining the help of Risperdal side effects lawyers who have been handling these cases all over the country.
-If this includes you or someone you love, contact the Hood National Law Group, today to schedule a free initial consultation.
+If this includes you or someone you love, contact the National Injury Attorneys, LLC, today to schedule a free initial consultation.

 Contact us today at 1-800-214-1010.